wangmj1127/rango_tests/README.md

-# [Tango with Django] Rango Tests for WAD2 and ITECH
+# Rango Tests for WAD2 and ITECH

 You can run this tests as: